Chapter 1 Resurrections

 “My name is Jesus.”

 Johan nearly spat out the coffee he was savouring.
-Jesus and Ruach chuckled, and Johan laughed with them as he composed himself.
+Jesus and Ruach chuckled, and Johan laughed nervously with them as he composed himself.

 “This is our home, and you are our guest,” Jesus continued.